gardener/landscaper/docs/tutorials/01-create-simple-blueprint.md

 ## Step 2: Define the Component Descriptor

-A Component Descriptor contains references and locations to all _resources_ that are used by Landscaper to deploy and install an application.
-In this example, the only kind of _resources_ is a `helm` chart (that of the nginx-ingress controller that we uploaded to an OCI registry in the previous step) but it could also be `oci images` or even `node modules`.
+A Component Descriptor contains references and locations to all _resources_ that are used by the Landscaper to deploy and install an application.
+In this example, the only resource is a `helm` chart of the nginx-ingress controller we uploaded to an OCI registry in the [previous step](#step-1-prepare-the-nginx-helm-chart).

-If a Helm chart is referenced through a component descriptor, the version of the chart in the component descriptor should match the version of the chart itself.
-Since we are using version 4.0.17 of the _ingress-nginx_ Helm chart in this tutorial, the component descriptor references it accordingly.
+If a Helm chart is referenced through a component descriptor, the version of the chart in the component descriptor should match the version of the chart itself (in this example 4.0.17)

 For more information about the component descriptor and the usage of the different fields, refer to the [component descriptor documentation](https://github.com/gardener/component-spec).